The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 And the only way to do that is through reflection that is hard and objective—yet grounded in self-compassion and kindness.

-Seeking honest, unbiased answers to questions like these is crucial.
-Because—like me—you’ve probably spent years trying to fix yourself.
-And that’s understandable.
+Seeking honest, unbiased answers to these is crucial.
+Because, like me, you've probably spent years trying to fix yourself.
+And that's understandable.

 But it hasn't been working.